 Turning off notifications.
 Notifications pull us out of flow state and interrupt deep work.
 One of the best ways to achieve Inbox Zero is to reduce or turn off your email notifications.
 Part of Inbox Zero is being purposeful about when you check your email.
-By turning off notifications, you ensure you aren’t pulled out of the flow and tempted to check your email while you’re in the middle of important work.
+By turning off notifications, you ensure you aren’t pulled out of the flow while you’re in the middle of important work.

 Time blocking your email response time.
-Time blocking is a time management strategy where you group like tasks and schedule those tasks on your calendar.
-For example, try creating a one hour time block first thing in the morning to check and reply to important emails.
-Then, you can buckle down and get to work, focusing on other important, high-impact work.
-At the end of the day, schedule a quick 30 minute time block—or another hour time block, depending on the amount of email you receive daily—to answer any emails that came in throughout the day.
+Time blocking is a time management strategy where you group similar tasks and schedule those tasks on your calendar.
+For example, try creating a one-hour time block first thing in the morning to check and reply to important emails.
+Then, you can buckle down and get to work, focusing on other important, high-impact tasks.
+At the end of the day, schedule a quick 30-minute time block—or another hour time block, depending on the number of emails you receive daily—to answer any emails that came in throughout the day.
 That way, you’re still responsive and on top of your inbox, without letting your inbox rule you.

 Establishing email “working hours.”
 Inbox Zero is ultimately about not letting your email inbox control your workday.
 One way to do this is to establish when you will—and won’t—reply to emails.
 Take some time to think through the best email working hours for you, and share that schedule with your team.
-For example, you might tell them that you’ll reply to urgent emails up to 8pm on weeknights, but you won’t check your email on weekends.
+For example, you might tell them that you’ll reply to emails for fifteen minutes starting at 9 a.m. and 5 p.m. but you won’t check your email on weekends.
 Setting these boundaries improves your relationship with your inbox.

 You don’t have to be a productivity expert to see that your email inbox isn’t built to help you get your best work done.
 When we’re restricted by our inbox, we have less brain power to actually get good work done.

-With a work management tool, you can improve your time management skills, reduce interruptions, and get high-impact work done.
+With a work management tool, you can improve your time management skills, prioritize your tasks, and get high-impact work done.
 Try Asana for free today to see it in action.Experimente a Asana gratuitamente